xdai-nyu/xdai-nyu.github.io/_curriculum/week-05.md

 [Assignment Instructions in Detail](https://docs.google.com/document/d/1-Fc2-VDqTIkl4bKeS2fhXu-Z3VPaZ1vWerjcMvVnwz4/edit?usp=drive_link)

 1. PART 1.
 TEAMS: Form your final project teams, and add team info to the sheets.

+**PART 2 is MOVED TO IN-CLASS ACTIVITY.
+NO LONGER NEED TO DO THIS.
+ONLY DO PART 1**

 1. PART 2.
 VIBES: Try vibe coding your learning games from week 1, and add small videos in the assignment folder.

 [Assignment Folder](https://drive.google.com/drive/folders/1cGVwR8mfZ8AKx7_l31jhdnDPe5FJlVks?usp=drive_link)